utkusarioglu/wordpress-react-typescript/README.md

 1. Create an `.env` file with the following variables:

-   - `THEME_NAME`: The name for the theme that you are developing
+   - `THEME_NAME`: The name for the theme that you are developing.
+For safety reasons, this property value can only consist of characters: a-z A-Z 0-9 and dash (-)
    - `DB_USER`: Username for WordPress' MySql access
    - `DB_PASS`: Password for WordPress' MySql access
    - `DB_NAME`: Name for the schema that WordPress will use
    - `DB_ROOT_PASS`: MySql root user password

-   > :warning: For safety reasons, the `THEME_NAME` property can only consists
-   > of the characters: a-z A-Z 0-9 and dash (-)

 1. Run `./wrt.sh bootstrap` to set the theme name and get project dependencies